 One of the most common steps when troubleshooting a PC is to boot into Safe Mode.
-Up through Windows 7, you did this by pressing the F8 key during boot—right before Windows started loading.
-This all changed with Windows 8 and its introduction of Automatic Repair mode—something that continues in Windows 10.
+For a long time this has been achieved by pressing the F8 key, this all changes with Windows 10 and its Automatic Repair mode.
+But what if we want Safe Mode?

 If you mash the F8 key at just the right time (or get lucky spamming the key during boot up), Windows might still take you to a screen that lets you get into the recovery environment.
 From there, you can boot into Safe Mode (and we’ll talk about that environment a bit later.
 The trouble is that some computer manufacturers disable this option.
 And even on PCs that still support it, Windows startup (and particularly the handoff between the regular boot process and Windows startup) happens so much faster now, you barely have time to press the key.